slothman3878/nft-timecapsule/README.md

 The ```Timecapsule.sol``` contract extends <a href="https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC721">Openzeppelin's ERC721</a> contract (version 3.4.0). <br>
 Tested and deployed using <a href="https://hardhat.org/">Hardhat</a>. <br>
 Messages in the capsules themselves are uploaded to IPFS. <br>
-Currently deployed onto the Kovan network. <br>
+Currently deployed onto the Rinkeby network. <br>
 Frontend can be found <a href="https://github.com/slothmanxyz/nft-timecapsule-demo">here</a>. <br>
 Working demo can be found <a href="https://slothmanxyz.github.io/nft-timecapsule-demo">here</a>.